epiqc/ScaffCC/llvm/lib/Target/Sparc/README.txt

         ret int %D
 }

 * Emit MULX/[SU]DIVX instructions in V9 mode instead of fiddling with the Y register, if they are faster.

 * Codegen bswap(load)/store(bswap) -> load/store ASI

 * Implement frame pointer elimination, e.g. eliminate save/restore for
   leaf fns.
 * Fill delay slots

-* Implement JIT support
+* Use %g0 directly to materialize 0.
+No instruction is required.